yassinedahni/yassinedahni/README.md

 Junior Backend developer
 ------------------------

-I belive that the most important thing in life is to find yourself and what you like, I'm very glad that I have chosen this path .
+I believe that the most important thing in life is to find yourself and what you like, I'm very glad that I have chosen this path .
 This I motivate me and so I move on .
 Patience and a little effort .

 * 🌍  I'm based in Morocco
 * ✉️  You can contact me at [ydahni9@gmail.com](mailto:ydahni9@gmail.com)